-Earlier this year, President, CEO and Co-Founder of Odyssey Teams, Inc., Bill John, took a trip to Da-Nang, Vietnam for a fitting of prosthetic hands and his trip was “transformational.”
+President, CEO and Co-Founder of Odyssey Teams, Bill John, took a trip to Da-Nang, Vietnam for a fitting of prosthetic hands and his trip was “transformational.”

-Twenty-one amputees from Vietnam—people who have lost limbs from various reasons—received prosthetic hands that have been assembled by some of the amazing companies and organizations who have participated in our Helping Hands program.
+Twenty-one amputees from Vietnam—people who have lost limbs from various reasons—received prosthetic hands that have been assembled by some of the amazing companies and organizations who have participated in the Odyssey Teams Helping Hands program.

-As of today, we’ve put 29,000 prosthetic hands on people from all around the world.
-Without you, without companies like yours, none of this would have been possible.
-This is a business simulation, and we wield this simulation in classrooms, trainings, conferences, and sales kick-offs very powerfully.
+As of today, Odyssey Teams and partners have put 29,000 prosthetic hands on people from all around the world.
+Without our client partners, none of this would have be possible.
+But this is more than his is a business simulation, and we wield this simulation in classrooms, trainings, conferences, and sales kick-offs very powerfully.
 The experience is symbolic of how (and why) we work, but it’s much more than just another metaphor.
 To say that building these hands has an impact is an understatement.

 Shire Pharmaceuticals APAC (Asia-Pacific) Leaders converged in Ho Chi Minh City and participated in Odyssey Teams’ Helping Hands ‘Live’ team building program facilitated by Bill.
 The attendees assembled eight hands—knowing that their creations would produce an immediate effect the very next day on those individuals in Vietnam made the activity that much more meaningful.
 With the eight hands built by Shire, along with others being built through a Helping Hands program in Australia, Bill set off to Vietnam with 21 hands.